vdaas/vald/docs/usecase/usage-example.md

 # Use cases

 This document will introduce you to the example of what Vald can do.
-Vald is the approximate nearest neighbor dense vector search engine, which use [NGT](https://github.com/yahoojapan/NGT) as the core engine of Vald, and Vald manage to integrate with kubernetes.
+Vald is a highly scalable distributed fast approximate nearest neighbor dense vector search engine, which use [NGT](https://github.com/yahoojapan/NGT) as the core engine of Vald, and Vald manage to integrate with kubernetes.

 In general, you cannot search your unstructured data using the inverted index, like images and videos.
 By using a vector search engine like Vald, you can search the corresponding unstructured data by converting them to the corresponding feature vectors and process in Vald.